HadrienG/tutorials/qc.md

 What is the sequence duplication levels graph about?
 Why should you care about a high level of duplication, and why is the level of duplication very low for this data?

 Based on the FastQC report, there seems to be a population of shorter reads that are technical artefacts.
 We will ignore them for now as they will not interfere with our analysis.

+## Extra exercises

+Perform quality control on the extra datasets given by your instructors